Greeks in Malta: Inquisition and assimilation

 Also in the 1670s, some hundreds of Maniots are believed to have settled in the Maltese archipelago.
 According to Buxton, Maniot "racial" influence was especially striking in and around Żurrieq.
 Meanwhile, Birgu's Catholic Greek community declined even more, and became small enough to be served by the priests of Borgo.
 The Catholic Greek parishioners of Valletta are not mentioned in the 1680s census (or Status Animarum) for unclear reasons, but probably had a more thriving community.
-However, this group became especially prone to assimilation, by adopting the Latin Rite and, with time, Maltese identity.
-Already before 1670, Maltese graduates of the Pontifical Greek College frequently opted for priesthood into the Latin Rite.
-By 1708, there were only nine Byzantine-Rite Catholics of young age registered in Valletta; Latinized Greeks of that age included Gioacchino Loretta, a noted Baroque painter.
+However, this group became especially prone to assimilation, by adopting the Latin liturgical rites and, with time, Maltese identity.
+Already before 1670, Maltese graduates of the Pontifical Greek College frequently opted for priesthood into the Latin Church.
+By 1708, there were only nine Byzantine Rite Catholics of young age registered in Valletta; Latinized Greeks of that age included Gioacchino Loretta, a noted Baroque painter.

 According to historian Katerina Papakonstantinou, before 1723 "captains from Messolonghi formed the only Greek presence on the island [of Malta]", by which time "the flag of Malta was often flown by Greek ships, especially those from Messolonghi, in order to provide them easy access to Western European ports."
 Later in the 18th century, Malta became the destination of sailors from throughout the Aegean Islands.
 The temporary presence of a Greek colony in southwest Mdina during that age has given its name to the neighboring "Greeks Gate".
 The lush area outside Rabat is traditionally known as Wied ir-Rum, translated by Giovanni Francesco Abela as Valle de' Christiani Greci ("Valley of the Greek Christians"; see Rûm).